Student Survival Skills 101

 - Pay attention to deadlines.
 There are deadlines to enroll, deadlines to apply to financial aid, deadlines to pay, and deadlines for graduation, etc. Missing a deadline could cause more than a few headaches.

 - Know when to ask for help.
 Our instructors want to see you succeed.
 Don’t wait until the end of the term to get help in class.
-Did you know Student Support Services offers free tutoring?
+Did you know Student Support Services offers free tutoring, or that you can receive online tutoring through Smartthinking.com?
 See a counselor if you are experiencing difficulties.
 Counselors can help you assess the situation, make the most informed decision, and help you connect with other key resources on campus.

 - Take advantage of college resources.
-Advising and Counseling, Career Planning and Job Placement Center, Student Support Services, and Financial Aid are just a few of the resources here on campus ready to help you make your college experience a successful one.
+Advising and Counseling, Career,and the Tutoring and Learning Center (TLC), Student Support Services, Financial Aid, are just a few of the resources here on campus ready to help you make your college experience a successful one.

 - Enjoy college life!
 Get involved!
 Not all learning happens while you are in class.
 Get involved with one of many extra curricular activities.
 You will have an opportunity to gain leadership skills, meet new people, and have some fun while learning.